 Name’s Andy Stager.

-I’m a PhD student in theology at Trinity College Bristol / Aberdeen University, where I’m writing my dissertation on something about divine and human love, and perhaps a new articulation of ‘conversion,’ based on the philosophy and theology of Jean-Luc Marion, with heavy doses of Saint Augustine for good measure.
+I’m a PhD student in theology at Trinity College Bristol / Aberdeen University, where I’m writing my dissertation on something about divine and human love, pornography and the truly erotic, in Jean-Luc Marion.

-But I live in Seoul, South Korea, with my family, where I’m delighted to teach theology, philosophy, and serve as a chaplain at Yongsan International School of Seoul.
-We really love Seoul.
+From 2015 to 2018, I lived in Seoul, South Korea, with my family, where I was delighted to teach theology, philosophy, and serve as a chaplain at Yongsan International School of Seoul.
+We really love, and miss, Korea.

 Before moving to Seoul, I planted and pastored Hill City Church in Rock Hill, South Carolina with my friend Daniel Wells.